MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-20/README.md

 * 2.4_Preliminary_Analysis_Income - Explaratory data analysis on how residents income affect rental prices
 * 2.5_Preliminary_Analysis_Population_Immigration - Explaratory data analysis on how immigration patterns affect rental prices
 * 2.6_Geospatial_For_Scraped_Rental - Geospatial analysis for both internal and external attributes affecting rental prices

-## Project Aim:
-* The aim of this project is to reveal the underlying relationship between rental price and various factors such as income, population, unemployment and distance to facilities.
-In tandem with preliminary analysis, several machine learning models were also trained to explain the most critical internal and external features for the prediction of future rental prices for the next **5 years** (2022 - 2027).
-In addition, suburbs were scored based on elements of liveability in order to pinpoint the most liveable and affordable locations for renters.
+* 3.0_Merging_All_Datasets_For_Modelling - Merging primary and external datasets for modelling
+* 3.1_Modelling_Involving_Unemployment_With_Historical_And_Scraped_Rental -  Extract important internal and external features in explaning 2022 rental prices using a Elastic Net model
+* 3.2.0_Establishing_Modelling_Methadology - Establishing a methadology for predicting future rental prices in Victoria
+* 3.2.1_Predicting_Future_Suburb_Rents - Predicting and visualising future rental prices for suburbs upto 2027 using XGboost and Radom Forest regressions
+* 3.3_Ranking_Top_Suburbs_By_Liveability_Final - Use K-means clustering and personalised scoring metrics top determine most livable and affordable suburbs in Victoria